devieffe/octocv-fe/README.md

 	•	📚 Should pass built-in interactive quizzes
 	•	🔐 Securely log in and manage personal data through a streamlined auth flow

-Built with React, the frontend is being developing to deliver responsive performance and seamless integration with backend services on Python/Django.